lumina-gov/laws/in_force/acts/labour.md

 - Ensure the stability of employment
 - Promote worker participation in profits
 - Promote a more efficient and competitive marketplace
+- Research and recommend policies to support the living conditions of workers

 ### Section 3: Electable Positions (Executives)